NotMyWing/moonpanel/README.md

 # StarfallEX-Moonpanel
 It's a panel, written in moon language.
 As inspired by The Witness, a game by Thekla Inc.

+Currently supports suns, colors, triangles, hexagons and disjoints.
+Allows for symmetry puzzles.

+Right now it doesn't understand neither the Polyomino rule, nor the Y-symbol rule.
+This is yet to be implemented in future!

 ![hi](https://media.discordapp.net/attachments/439029143078830081/587952524376408080/unknown.png)

 To install, run `npm install`.